pcherna/pegasus-example-apps-v2/README.md

-# Example Models for SaaS Pegasus, v2
+# Example Apps for SaaS Pegasus, v2

 [SaaS Pegasus](https://saaspegasus.com) is a great framework for getting up and running quickly and robustly with Django web applications.

 Here are example apps for SaaS Pegasus.
 You can use these to help your create and improve your own apps, models, and views, using either Class-Based Views (CBV) or Function-Based Views (FBV).
+For what's new, see the [CHANGELOG](CHANGELOG.md).

 Some of the things showcased in these examples include: